Edward Kitsis

-Edward Lawrence Kitsis (born February 4, 1971) is an American screenwriter and television producer, best known for his work with his writing partner Adam Horowitz on the popular ABC drama series Lost and Once Upon a Time.
+Edward Lawrence Kitsis (born February 4, 1971) is an American screenwriter and television producer, best known for his work with his writing partner Adam Horowitz on the ABC drama series Lost and Once Upon a Time.

 Early life and education

 Kitsis was born to a Jewish American family, the son of Arlene and Tybe Kitsis of Minneapolis.
 In 1993, he graduated with a B.A. in radio, television, and film from the University of Wisconsin–Madison, where he met Adam Horowitz in his "Introduction to Film" class.

 Career

 After school, Kitsis travelled with Horowitz to Los Angeles.
 They initially started working as assistants and messengers until landing a job writing scripts for the remake of Fantasy Island.
 It was cancelled after 13 episodes, but they went on to write for both Felicity and Popular, before joining Lost.

 Kitsis and Horowitz joined the crew of Lost midway through the first season as a writer and producer team in 2005.
 They were promoted to supervising producers for the second season in fall 2005.
 Kitsis, Horowitz and the writing staff won the Writers Guild of America (WGA) Award for Best Dramatic Series at the February 2006 ceremony for their work on the first and second seasons.
 They were promoted to co-executive producers for the third season in the 2006-2007 television season.
 They returned as a co-executive producers and writers for the fourth season in 2008.
 Kitsis and Horowitz were nominated for the WGA Award for Best Dramatic Series at the February 2009 ceremony for their work on the fourth season of Lost.
 They were promoted to executive producers for the fifth season in 2009.
 The writing staff was nominated for the WGA award for Best Dramatic Series again at the February 2010 ceremony for their work on the fifth season.
 Kitsis and Horowitz remained as executive producers and regular writers for the sixth and final season in 2010.
 During Lost's run, both Kitsis and Horowitz signed an overall deal with ABC Studios in 2007.

 Kitsis also wrote Tron: Legacy, the sequel to the film Tron, with his partner Horowitz and wrote with the same co-writer the book for Universal Pictures future project "Ouija Board".